 Between 4 and 14% of pregnancies complete the 42nd week.
 There is an increase in perinatal mortality when pregnancy goes beyond 42 completed weeks.
 One of the reasons is because babies born after 42 weeks are more likely to have congenital malformations - but remember they had those malformations the whole time, they were not caused by the overdue pregnancy.
 The other main cause of death is asphyxia (suffocating).

-Even though the term over due doesn't specifically refer to any health problem, some practitioners become concerned that an overdue baby has a higher risk of developing problems, specifically postmaturity.
+Even though the term over due does not specifically refer to any health problem, some practitioners become concerned by an overdue baby's higher risk of developing problems, specifically postmaturity.
 In an attempt to prevent problems from happening, the mother is induced (artificially caused to begin labor).

 There is no standard of treatment when it comes to inducing for overdue, instead policies vary between caregivers and regions.
 Some caregivers require routine induction at 40, 41 or 42 weeks.
 Other caregivers recommend selective induction based on abnormalities.
 Some caregivers practice what is called expectant management, which means they wait for spontaneous labor unless there is another issue with the pregnancy.
 There is no evidence of a benefit for routine induction at less than 41 completed weeks of pregnancy.
-After 41 weeks have been completed, one death is prevented for ever 500 inductions and there is a small but significant decrease in the frequency of cesarean surgery.
+After 41 weeks have been completed, one death is prevented for every 500 inductions and there is a small but significant decrease in the frequency of cesarean surgery when induction is used.

 Many women become concerned about being overdue because of induction policies.
 A woman may have wanted to give birth without medications, she may have heard that induction is more painful than a labor that starts spontaneously, or she may be concerned about the readiness of her baby to be born.
 These are all legitimate concerns and should be discussed with your health care provider.

 Consider fetal kick counting or other assessment to monitor the baby's well being.
 As long as baby is healthy allow the pregnancy to continue.